 A "robot dentist" isn't an independent robot that diagnoses and treats patients without supervision.

-Instead, robotic dentistry combines:
+Instead, robotic dentistry combines several advanced technologies, including:

 - Artificial intelligence